Table of Contents

 1. Improve the quality of drinking water at the source, at the tap, or in the storage vessel interrupting the routes of transmission

 2. Protecting food from flies interrupts the feces-flies-food route (at a household level).
-Chlorination of water interrupts the feces-fluids-food and drinking water route (at the community level).
+Water chlorination interrupts the feces-fluids-food and drinking water route (at the community level).

 3. Increase the quantity of water available.
 This allows better hygiene and can thus prevent disease transmission from contaminated hands, food, or household utensils.